Tacolover420/TileGame/README.md

+Taco fork of andersevenrud TileGame.
+This has been updated to work on https://codesandbox.io Codesandbox.
+We will be using in our open source dev community for educational demos.
+If you would like to join us https://discord.gg/V6jKftU Cryptoinfo Discord.

 Top-down 2D tile based game engnine with infinite procedural chunk generation using only browser JavaScript.

 **This is just an experiment and not complete in any way**